Garcia (1972 album): Legacy

-Six songs from the album became live concert staples for the Grateful Dead–"Sugaree", "Deal", Bird Song", "Loser", "To Lay Me Down" and "The Wheel".
+Six songs from the album became live concert staples for the Grateful Dead–"Sugaree", "Deal", "Bird Song", "Loser", "To Lay Me Down" and "The Wheel".
 The latter song in particular was performed over 250 times by the band until their split in 1995.
 Furthermore, the medley of "Late for Supper", "Spidergawd" and "Eep Hour" featured as background music in the opening of The Grateful Dead Movie (1977).
 "Eep Hour" was once used in an advertisement for Cher's perfume brand, while "Spidergawd" later gave its name to a 2020s hard rock band.

 In 2018, Andrew Sacher of Brooklyn Vegan ranked Garcia third in his rankings of the Grateful Dead studio albums; he wrote that it deserved as much attention as Workingman's Dead and American Beauty, praising Garcia's singing and songwriting.
 He wrote that listeners wanting an entire album like "Ripple" and "Friend of the Devil" (both from American Beauty) would possibly find Garcia to be that album.
 In a discussion on atonality in rock music, Walter Everett wrote that electronic tracks such as "Late for Supper" and "Spidergawd" (alongside the Beatles' "Revolution 9" and Pink Floyd's "On the Run") were radical for disregarding tonal centricity with "greater conviction and more powerful results" than other popular music.

 Musician, DJ, and producer LP Giobbi, at the request of the Garcia Estate, remixed the album to coincide with its 50th anniversary.
-It was released in 2023 as Garcia (Remixed).
+It was released in 2023 as Garcia (Remixed)..
+In addition to a CD release, this mix was released on vinyl as a double album, including the eight bonus tracks previously released as part of the All Good Things: Jerry Garcia Studio Sessions box set (noted below) as the second disk.
+Side one of disk 2 contained tracks 11-13 listed below with tracks 14-18 on side two.